Frequently Asked Questions

 How much do you invest?

 We invest in people, not ideas.
 We are technology focused, industry agnostic and we are looking for resourceful and resilient founders solving meaningful problems in society.
 When evaluating applications we look for strong teams and self aware founders who know their strengths and weaknesses and are not afraid to ask for help.
 We don't do ego.
 We value commitment and determination, so we are after founders that can execute and are all in.
+Check out our Founders Code to find out more about our Founder community standards.

 We've been working on our startup for a while, does it make sense for us to apply?